LukeWeller7/IaC/README.md

 ### What is Ansible?

 - Ansible is a Python-based open source command-line IT automation software programme.
 It is capable of configuring systems, deploying software, and orchestrating complex workflows to support application deployment, system updates, and other tasks.

-### Ansible Vault

-- With Ansible Vault, you can store sensitive information like passwords or keys in encrypted files as opposed to plaintext in playbooks or roles.
-The files from the vault can then be shared or added to source control.